-TYLER G. OKIMOTO is a Senior Lecturer in Management in the business school at the University of Queensland, Australia.
+TYLER G. OKIMOTO is an Associate Professor in Management in the business school at the University of Queensland, Australia.
 He received his Ph.D. in social and organizational psychology from New York University in 2005, and has worked as a postdoctoral researcher in the School of Management at Yale University, and in the School of Psychology at Flinders University in Australia.

 - Aggression, Conflict, Peace